nuuuwan/news_lk3_data/README.md

 *2025-08-12 12:05:00* · [`economynextcom`](https://economynext.com/sri-lanka-discussing-tax-local-market-access-for-sinopec-refinery-minister-235704/) · `en`

 ECONOMYNEXT – Sri Lanka is discussing tax and local market access for a refinery to be built by China’s Sinopec, Deputy Economic Development Minister Anil Jayantha said.

-“..[W]hen it comes to tax-related issues and other things, there is a little delay,” Minister Jayantha told an investment forum in Singapore organized by the Colombo Stock Exchange and Securities and Exchange Commisison.
+“..[W]hen it comes to tax-related issues and other things, there is a little delay,” Minister Jayantha told an investment forum in Singapore organized by the Colombo Stock Exchange and Securities and Exchange Commission.

 “As of now, what I can say, it is in the final stage.
 There are a few things yet to be agreed upon, but almost it is done.”

-Also being discussed is the access to local markets, by the refinery.
-The refinery was supposed to mainly and export oriented project approved by the Board of Investment.
+Also being discussed is the refinery’s access to local markets.
+The refinery was supposed to be an export-oriented project approved by the Board of Investment.

-“We are talking about is the market accessibility and the demand for energy,” Minister Jayantha explained.
+“We are talking about market accessibility and the demand for energy,” Minister Jayantha explained.

-“And as of now, in Sri Lanka, the daily requirement is around 120,000, 140,000 balance per day.
+“As of now, in Sri Lanka, the daily requirement is around 120,000, 140,000 balance per day.
 This investment has a huge capacity.

 ...